josdem/py-vetlog-analyzer/CONTRIBUTING.md

 ---

-## Support

-If you face any issues:

-- Check logs: `docker-compose logs`
-- Make sure Docker is running
-- Confirm DB container is healthy: `docker-compose ps`
-- Reach out via GitHub Issues

----

-Thank you for contributing to Vetlog!️1
+Thank you for contributing to 🐍Vetlog Buddy!️